 For most of the major USDA conservation programs, the Farm Bill provides "mandatory" funding for each year.
 Mandatory funding does not rely on annual Congressional appropriations bills; however, it is subject being reduced during the appropriations process.
 These cuts are known as "Changes in Mandatory Program Spending," or CHIMPS.

 Mandatory funding provides a road map for conservation programs for the life of each Farm Bill.
 In some cases, the program size is determined by acres, rather than dollars.
-For example, under the 2014 Farm Bill, USDA is allowed to enroll up to 24 million acres nationwide in the Conservation Reserve Program (a reduction from 32 million acres in the 2008 Farm Bill).
-For other programs, the 2014 Farm Bill provided a set level of mandatory funding each year.
-The various working lands programs are included in this category.
+For example, the Conservation Reserve Program whose allocated acres have fluctuated widely since the program was created in 1985.
+For other programs, the Farm Bill provides a set level of mandatory funding each year, such as various working lands programs (EQIP, CSP, RCPP).

 Even though most conservation programs have "mandatory" funding, Congress can still reduce the amount of funding authorized in the Farm Bill by limiting the funds, or capping the acres that can be enrolled through the annual budget or appropriations bills.
 Such Changes in Mandatory Program Spending, or CHIMPS, have been responsible for the increasing cuts to conservation programs in recent years.